The Honey Locust Sangha Caretaking Council (CTC)

 The CTC exists to help the sangha continue in harmony and happiness.
 It serves with the Order of Interbeing members (OIs), OI aspirants, other sangha committees and groups, and with the sangha as a whole, to make decisions about sangha activities.

-The CTC meets 4 times per year.
-In the future these meetings will be announced to the whole sangha.
-Any person wishing to make a contribution to the discussion, to add an item to the agenda, or to volunteer for an activity being discussed is welcome to come.
+The CTC meets on a monthly basis (Currently- as of 11-22-17- that is the 2nd Sunday of each month, from 2-4 pm at the Yoga Path) These meetings will be announced to the whole sangha.
+Any person wishing to make a contribution to the discussion, to add an item to the agenda, or to volunteer for an activity being discussed is encouraged to communicate those concerns to the council.

 Currently the CTC is comprised of the OIs, OI aspirants and 4 sangha members.
 Non-OI members make a commitment to serving on the CTC for 2 years.